AnnemeHolzh/DnD-CharacterCreator/FIREBASE_SETUP.md

-# Firebase Setup for D&D Character Creator
+# Firebase Setup for The Role Study

 This guide will help you set up Firebase Realtime Database for storing individual characters.